Pennsylvania man gets 14-1/2 years in prison for India-based phone scam

-NEW YORK A Pennsylvania man who helped coordinate a fraud in which India-based callers preyed on financially vulnerable Americans by pretending to be U.S. government agents was sentenced to 14-1/2 years in prison on Wednesday.
+NEW YORK, July 8 A Pennsylvania man who helped coordinate a fraud in which India-based callers preyed on financially vulnerable Americans by pretending to be U.S. government agents was sentenced to 14-1/2 years in prison on Wednesday.

 Sahil Patel, 36, pleaded guilty in January to four charges, including conspiring to commit wire fraud and to impersonate government officials.